plsuwu/filestore/README.md

 # filestore

-> CTF - currently a work in progress.
+> work in progress.

 ## implemented

+currently contains:

+- node.js clientside - built in sveltekit using "typescript" & tailwindcss,
+- some php/nginx stuff happening serverside because i wanted a quick and hacky rce vulnerability.

 - webapp
     - client could use some work + code cleanup
     - server could also use some work but im probably not going to bother
+    - doesn't work as expected on google cloud VM;
+        - might need to reference non-localhost address when making api calls from the client??
 - containerization
-    - `docker-compose` builds and runs the webapp sufficiently
+    - `docker-compose.yaml` to build and run the web service
-    - docker breakout yet to work (some things going on in the `docker-compose.yaml`)

 ## todo

-- finish socket binding misconfiguration
+- finish socket binding misconfiguration sandbox escape

-> deploy as a VM by this stage

-add all the other stuff post-sandbox escape:
+and then also all the other stuff post-sandbox escape:

-- sshd
+- configure machine + sshd
-- privesc
+- privesc stuff
 - ??
 - etc

+> ideally allow for VM deployment before finalization

 ## install & run